dask-contrib/dask-sql/docs/pages/quickstart.rst

     """)
     result.compute()

-``dask-sql`` understands some set of SQL commands, but there are still some missing.
+``dask-sql`` understands a large fraction of SQL commands, but there are still some missing.
 Have a look into the :ref:`sql` description for more information.

 .. note::